schwartzlab-methods/NEST/vignette/user_guide.md

 We have the following optional arguments for integrating intracellular pathways with the ligand-receptor coexpression:
+### Arguments for integrating intracellular signaling with inter-cellular signals
     --intra_database_path = Provide your desired ligand-receptor database path here.
 Default database is a postprocessed NicheNet database as explained in the paper.
 Type is String.
 Default='database/nichenet_pathways_NEST.csv'.
     --add_intra = Set it to 1 for intracellular signaling pathway.
 Type is Int.
 Default=1 --num_hops = Maximum number of hops for intracellular signaling pathway search.
 Type is Int.
 Default=10